-A Tornado, and Lessons Learned
+A Tornado and Lessons Learned by a Communications Manager

-- While I was unharmed and under no serious threat, trees were down; so was power, cable TV, and the Internet. - Tried my iPhone No luck: Data services not available.
+- While I was unharmed and under no serious threat, trees were down; Power, Cable TV, and the Internet off - Tried my iPhone No luck: Data services not available.
 The voice telephone of the iPhone worked, but sporadically - Lesson: Cell phones are not reliable, even "smart" phones.

-- I needed to reply to an inquiry about conditions and wanted to reply via e-mail.
-I decided to respond via HF radio since the antennas were intact. - I decided that I would not only respond to the email, but copy it to my supervisor and colleagues.
-But their e-mail addresses are not in the address book for the HF radio program, and I could not get into my e-mail account on-line to get their addresses. - Lesson learned: Have a hard copy list of important e-mail addresses.
+- To reply to an inquiry about conditions, I decided send an email via HF radio since the antennas were intact. - I decided that I would not only respond to the inquiry, but copy it to my supervisor and colleagues.
+Their e-mail addresses are not in the address book for the HF radio program, and I could not access my on-line e-mail account to get their addresses. - Lesson learned: Have a hard copy list of important e-mail addresses.